cpilson/CoderCamps-real_world_react/README.md

   - Awwww, yiss.
 - README file cleanup.
 (Also an "awww, yiss" moment.)

+# feature-Profile_View

+- Adding a way to connect with the `/api/profiles/:username` endpoint (via a `Route` to `/profiles/@username`) and show these on a `Profile` page.
+- Also added an `unLoad` function to the local `Profile` component, which hooks the `profile` reducer and clears `state.profile`.
+- Burned about 45 minutes trying to figure out _why_ `profile` wasn't coming through the store, even though I was quite sure I had hooked it up properly. ...
+Then I looked at `store.js` and realized I'd never put the `profile` reducer into the global `combineReducers` call.
+Oopsies.
+- Cosmetic fix of the header/banner.
+Because, gross.

 <!--

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).